brianmcgue/Craigslist/readme.md

 All you need to do is go into your crontab, `crontab -e`, press `dd`, then press `:wq` and hit enter.
 All *should* be fine after that.

+## Not done

+I realize this is terrible, and I'll plan to make it better sometime in the near future.
+Hopefully all you'll have to do is run one script and everything will magically happen.